 1. It can cause scalp discomfort.

 Scalp discomfort during the colder months is totally a thing, and this could be why.
-Dermatologist Dr. Janet Prystowsky told Bustle, “In the winter, wet hair would be uncomfortable.
+Dermatologist Dr. Janet Prystowsky tells Bustle, “In the winter, wet hair would be uncomfortable.
 [It] would [also] put you at an increased risk of frostbite.”
 This depends on what kind of climate you live in, but if your area is steeped in below-freezing temperatures during the winter, it’s best to blow dry before heading out.
 Your strands and scalp may have a negative reaction if the hair is still wet, even when properly conditioned.
 You may feel a tingling or burning as the water in your scalp expands and turns into ice.
 Yikes.

 2. Your hair is more prone to breakage when wet.